-'Story' is the backbone of much of what we do.
-Story elements are found in all texts to a greater or lesser extent.
-The language of communication that we study and learn is laced with story elements.
+'Narrative' is the backbone of much of what we do.
+Understanding the power of story is central to engaging with culture, fostering empathy, communicating trust and facilitating personal growth.
 Stories help us to understand who we are and how we fit into our world.
-We tell our stories to one another and we are created to respond to stories.
 We are part of God's great story of creation and His intervention in our fallen world.